tsunami416604/azure-docs.hu-hu/articles/iot-dps/how-to-legacy-device-symm-key.md

     Press enter key to exit:
     ```

-9. A portálon navigáljon a szimulált eszközhöz rendelt IoT hubhoz, és kattintson a IoT- **eszközök** fülre.
-Ha sikeresen kiépíti a szimulált eszközt a központba, az eszköz azonosítója megjelenik az **IoT-eszközök** panelen, amely **engedélyezve** *állapotú* .
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Lehet, hogy rá kell kattintania fent a **Frissítés** gombra.

     ![Az eszköz regisztrálva van az IoT Hubbal](./media/how-to-legacy-device-symm-key/hub-registration.png)

-## <a name="security-concerns"></a>Biztonsági okokból
+## <a name="security-concerns"></a>Security concerns

-Ügyeljen arra, hogy ez a rendszerkép részét képező származtatott eszköz kulcsát elhagyja, amely nem ajánlott biztonsági megoldás.
-Ez az egyik oka annak, hogy a biztonság és a könnyű használat Milyen kompromisszumokat jelent.
+Be aware that this leaves the derived device key included as part of the image, which is not a recommended security best practice.
+This is one reason why security and ease-of-use are tradeoffs.